 Cholesterol is a fat-like substance found throughout the body.
 While we need a certain amount of cholesterol, if too much builds up in the arteries, it can cause them to harden and narrow, forcing your heart to work harder to pump blood throughout the body.

-Some studies have shown that persimmon fruit could effectively help lower cholesterol levels.
+Some studies have shown that persimmon fruit could effectively help lower cholesterol levels and be one of the better cholesterol-lowering foods.
 In one study published in the Annals of Nutrition & Metabolism, 40 participants were given a bar containing either a low or high dose of persimmon fiber three times daily for 12 weeks.
 By the end of the study, both groups had significant decreases in their levels of bad LDL cholesterol.
 (6)

 Other ways to help lower cholesterol naturally and fast include exercising regularly, eating plenty of soluble fiber and increasing your intake of omega-3 fatty acids.